 Next, take your salmon out of the freezer and cut against the grain, making 1/8-1/4 inch slices.
 Use a super sharp knife to pull the fat end of the blade towards you in one firm motion.
 Try not to saw the fish.

-This is the fun part.
+This is really the fun part of making this salmon crudo recipe.
 Choose a serving dish and treat it like a blank canvas.
 There is no wrong way to plate this salmon crudo ginger soy recipe, just have fun with it.

 Shapes and designs are fun to do.
 Make a flower, or a face with the fish, let your imagination take over.
 Since this dish is super easy to prepare, take the time to plate it nicely.
 We eat with our eyes first.